kuanyui/moe-theme.el/README.md

 ```

 ## Customizations
-It's impossible to satisfy everyone with one theme, but `moe-theme` provide some customizations that you may like.
+It's impossible to satisfy everyone with one fixed theme, but `moe-theme` provide some customizations that you may like.

 Select a theme you like and let's go on: